sandervandevelde/streetview-cyclist/README.md

 12. In the meadow console, see website is called
 13. In the server app, see the incoming cycle calls

+Notice that the web server app and

 ## License

-This repository is available under MIT license.
+This Streetview Cyclist repository is available under MIT license.

+This repository is partly based on this [Street view side-by-side](https://developers.google.com/maps/documentation/javascript/examples/streetview-simple#clone-sample) example.

+That code has copyrights: Copyright 2019 Google LLC.
+All Rights Reserved.
+SPDX-License-Identifier: Apache-2.0

 ## Contributions